 What healthy living changes reduce your cancer risk?

-Drinking less alcohol, maintaining a healthy weight, eating healthy, exercising regularly, protecting your skin and quitting smoking are the key changes you can make to give your body the best chance against cancer.
+Drinking less alcohol, maintaining a healthy weight, eating healthy, being active, protecting your skin and quitting smoking are six key ways to give your body the best chance against cancer.
 They also protect you against diabetes, heart disease, stroke and other illness.

 There are many factors in our lives that can make it difficult to make healthy living changes.
-Life can get busy and we can struggle to find the energy or time to do what we know is best for us.
 Sometimes, it is hard to know where to start and just the thought of change can feel overwhelming.
-However, it is possible to make positive changes to your daily habits.
+However, over time, it is possible to make positive changes to your daily habits.

 Our practical information can support you to make healthy choices at your own pace.